Sen. Kamala Harris Is Introducing A Bill To Address The Racial Disparity In Coronavirus Cases And Deaths

 The COVID-19 Racial Disparities Task Force Act, which BuzzFeed News received in advance, would require the director of Secretary of Health and Human Services, Alex Azar, to create a panel of health care experts and community leaders to gather data and provide recommendations on the coronavirus response in communities of color who have been disproportionately affected by the disease.

-Harris’ proposal comes after BuzzFeed News reported that the coronavirus has killed black Americans at outsize rates throughout the US.
-Insufficient housing, high-risk jobs, and poor health—all a result of longstanding inequalities—contributes to the disparity, experts say.
+Harris’s proposal comes after BuzzFeed News reported that the coronavirus has killed black Americans at outsize rates throughout the US.
+Insufficient housing, high-risk jobs, and poor health — all a result of longstanding inequalities — contribute to the disparity, experts say.

-In New York City, which has become the epicenter of the global pandemic, blacks and Hispanics account for more than 60% of deaths in, according to state data.
-The disparity also exists in other metropolitan cities, including in Chicago, Milwaukee, and Louisiana.
+In New York City, which has become the epicenter of the global pandemic, black and Hispanic people account for more than 60% of deaths in, according to state data.
+The disparity also exists in other metropolitan areas, including in Chicago, Milwaukee, and Louisiana.

 “The disproportionate impact is no doubt a reflection of persistent income disparities, lower access to health care, and generations of environmental injustice that make communities of color more vulnerable to the virus,” Harris told BuzzFeed News in a statement.